hyperledger/firefly/SECURITY.md

-# Hyperledger Firefly, an LF Decentralized Trust Project Security Policy
+# Hyperledger FireFly, an LF Decentralized Trust Project Security Policy

 [LF Decentralized Trust Security Policy]: https://lf-decentralized-trust.github.io/governance/governing-documents/security

 ## About this document

-This document defines how security vulnerability reporting is handled in Hyperledger Firefly, an LF Decentralized Trust Project.
+This document defines how security vulnerability reporting is handled in Hyperledger FireFly, an LF Decentralized Trust Project.
 The approach aligns with the [LF Decentralized Trust Security Policy] .
-Please review that document to understand the basis of the security reporting for Hyperledger Firefly.
+Please review that document to understand the basis of the security reporting for Hyperledger FireFly.

 This vulnerability policy borrows heavily from the recommendations of the OpenSSF Vulnerability Disclosure working group.
 For